SciMed/style-guide/README.md

     end
   end
   ```

+* Consider logging error messages displayed to users as well.
 * When avoiding this logging (due to performance, for example), add a comment to
   the `rescue` block that informs future developers why logging is not
   occurring.